Having spent twelve days in Prague, Liz and her husband are keen to share their experience and help others planning a visit to the city.

 Tip: When planning your tour itinerary check the days and times of opening for the places you want to visit.

 I think our assumption was based on the fact that this was a national memorial.
-We therefore assumed that the museum up here would be open most of the time.
+We assumed that the museum would be open most of the time.
 It was closed on Mondays and Tuesdays.
 On our list for a future visit to Prague is a visit to the museum and its rooftop cafe for the view.

 Fixing our gaze on the Zizkov Television Mast, we decided to cut our losses and, having checked it was open, we went off in search of another view.